EmaSuriano/portfolio/src/content/til/2024-07-01-create-presentations-from-notebook.md

 ---
-title: You can create presentations from a Jupyter Notebook
+title: Interactive presentations from a Jupyter Notebook
 publishedAt: 2024-07-02
 summary: I explained how you can easily convert your notebooks into well animated presentations powered by Reveal.js
 tags: